Aestrus/Aestrus/README.md

   - Broaden my web development skills
   - Learn more about machine learning and data science
   - Graduate from university
+  - Learn how to build apps with Flutter
 - &#128188; Career
   - Actively contribute to the open-source community
   - Acquire an entry-level position as a programmer